SecretFoundation/docs/docs/dev/quickstart.md

 ### Compile

+In order to run unit tests, integration tests, and deploy Secret Contracts the contracts need to be compiled first into wasm contracts.

-Use the following command to compile the smart contract which produces the wasm contract file.
+Use the following command to compile the smart contract which produces the wasm contract file:

 ```bash
 cargo wasm
 ```

 ### Unit tests

 #### Run unit tests

+After creating unit tests for each testable operation within a Secret Contract are written, they are run using:

 ```bash
 RUST_BACKTRACE=1 cargo unit-test